Skip to Content

 The caput-medusae is easy to care for and can handle more sunlight than other varieties of tillandsia.
 The caput-medusae gets its name from its appearance, which depending on the observer, may be described as octopus-like or like the medusae from Greek mythology.

-One of the interesting features I’ve noticed about the caput-medusae is that it doesn’t care whether it is lying upright, horizontally, or even upside down.
+One of the exciting features I’ve noticed about the caput-medusae is that it doesn’t care whether it is lying upright, horizontally, or upside down.
 These little plants will grow in whatever direction I place them.
 Misting the caput-medusae once a week is about all the care it needs.

-The result is a plant with an other-worldly appearance, which is great in areas where I want some science fiction vibes.
+The result is a plant with an other-worldly appearance, which is excellent in areas where I want some science fiction vibes.

 Guarianthe Skinneri

-The last plant on my list needs a bit more care than the various members of the tillandsia family, but it is still fairly hands-off.
-The beautiful flowers it produces make up for the few seconds of care it needs each day.
-The guarantee skinner can be grown on a piece of cork or placed in a small container filled with a combination of cork and charcoal.
+The last plant on my list needs a bit more care than the various members of the Tillandsia family, but it is still reasonably hands-off.
+Its beautiful flowers make up for the few seconds of care it needs each day.
+The guarantee skinner can be grown on a piece of cork or placed in a small container filled with cork and charcoal.

 This plant requires a misting daily, making it the only air plant I must pay attention to as part of my regular schedule.
 However, when they guarantee skinnier blooms, the lovely purplish flowers create a display that lasts for months and fills my apartment with a wonderful fragrance.